yyswhsccc/C.A.R.E.-Anti-Sexual-Harassment-Project/README.md

 ## Project Overview

-This project is a Moodle-based gamification plugin (or custom module) developed for the Courage to Act initiative.
-The goal is to extend Moodle's learning platform with features that foster engagement, motivation, and positive behavior change.

-Infrastructure configs + **fully-automated ops** scripts for a Moodle deployment.
-This repo contains **sanitized** templates and examples — **no production data or secrets**.
+This project powers Courage to Act’s Moodle site with a light gamification layer—small nudges that make participation feel rewarding and keep learners moving forward.
+It’s designed to extend Moodle in practical ways, not overwhelm it: clear progress cues, gentle challenges, and room to grow as content evolves.

+Alongside the learning pieces, this repository collects what keeps the site dependable in production: clean configuration templates, server settings, and **fully-automated ops** scripts for health checks, updates, and day-to-day housekeeping.
+Everything here is **sanitized**, no live credentials or user data.
+Use these examples as a starting point and plug in your own environment variables and secrets when deploying.

 ## Quick start (read-only)
 - Browse `server-config/` (Apache/PHP), `moodle/config.dist.php` (template), `infra/` (cron/systemd), `fully-automated-ops/` (bash/python).